angular-ui/bootstrap/src/dropdown/docs/readme.md

 * `uib-dropdown-toggle` which allows the dropdown to be toggled via click.
 This directive is optional.
 * `uib-dropdown-menu` which transforms a node into the popup menu.

+Each of these parts need to be used as attribute directives.

 ### uib-dropdown settings

 * `append-to`